shravanxd/robo-advisors-final-project/README.md

   - Build a **Hybrid Ensemble** combining TS + CV strengths.
   - Add a **Reinforcement Learning (RL) Layer** to act on hybrid signals.
   - Explore dynamic regime switching based on confidence scores and market volatility.
+## Final Takeaway
+- Time Series models outperformed across all core metrics and showed stronger risk control.

+- Computer Vision models (e.g., GAF-based CNNs) showed promise in capturing high-return patterns but suffered from higher volatility and overtrading.

+- Results are based on a small sample (4 tickers) and should be treated as a baseline benchmark, not a definitive conclusion.

+- Statistical tests (t-test, Wilcoxon, Cohen’s d) validate the direction of performance differences.

+- Composite score design is subjective and may vary across portfolio objectives.

+- Hybrid models that ensemble CV and TS predictions offer a promising path forward, combining precision and pattern recognition.

+- Future enhancements:

+  - Stronger compute and training pipelines

+  - Better handling of overfitting and data leakage

+  - Reinforcement Learning layers to act on hybrid signals

+  - Regime switching logic to dynamically adapt to market conditions

 ---